TBA: Foundations of Ayurveda

-There are 3 cooking classes and a few other select offerings on Sunday mornings that are part of the training and also open to the public.
+There are 3 cooking classes and a few other select offerings that may also be open to the public.

-This course is a prerequisite for the Ayurveda Consultant training and the subsequent Practitioner training.
-You must complete a separate registration, link here.
+This course is a prerequisite for the Ayurveda Health Counselor training and the subsequent Practitioner training.
+You must complete a separate registration, link here for more information.

-It is an introductory course that creates a sound jumping board into further studies.
+This is an introductory course that creates a sound jumping board into further Ayurveda studies.

-The course will deepen one's experience of ayurveda for all yoga practitioners interested in the relationship between yoga and Ayurveda.
+Also - the course will deepen one's experience of ayurveda for all yoga practitioners or other Wellness professionals interested in Ayurveda as a complementary practice.

 Ayurveda, a sister science of yoga, is the science of life.
 It is an ancient, and still relevant, science of wellbeing.
 Wellbeing in the Ayurveda and yoga context includes wholeness of the physical, mental, emotional, social, and Spiritual aspects of one’s life.